How to Heal PTSD

 There are some things to be cleared up here; when things get confused, and you start believing that you are again dealing with past hurts, it is easy to imagine that PTSD or Complex Trauma cannot be resolved.

 It's just that your perspective on it hasn't yet adjusted properly to a new paradigm.

 The Hard-wiring of Survival Patterns while dealing with Childhood Trauma

 Survival patterns retained for a long time are literally neural connections within the brain and body.
 When you work on past hurts through therapy, those neural connections and survival patterns can loosen up or be partially discarded.

 When we go through a new stress or challenge that presents itself in our current life, however, those old patterns might be re-kindled, imbued with emotional charge, and energized once again.
 You might start to think that there is more post-trauma to work through (and in many cases, this can be so) but very often you fall back into old "grooves"; old habitual patterns, and start to live by them again.
-This creates the belief that you can never be healed from PTSD, CPTSD, complex trauma, or childhood trauma.
+This creates the belief that you can never be healed from PTSD, Complex Trauma, or childhood trauma.

 This "modus operandi" of releasing and building up emotional residue can become cyclic and addictive.
 This is one of the reasons why you feel that you've had enough, and are exhausted by working on yourself, going through therapy, and feeling that nothing can help you.

 In my next email to you, Part 2 of this series, I will go into the need for you to learn containment of emotions in order to break the addictive cycle of build-up and release of your post-traumatic stress disorder symptoms.